(sye' kloe spor een)

 Are there OTHER USES for this medicine?

-Cyclosporine injection is also sometimes used to treat Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) and to prevent rejection in patients who have received pancreas or cornea transplants.
-Talk to your doctor about the risks of receiving this medication for your condition.
+Cyclosporine and cyclosporine (modified) are also sometimes used to treat Crohn's disease (a condition in which the body attacks the lining of the digestive tract, causing pain, diarrhea, weight loss, and fever) and to prevent rejection in patients who have received pancreas or cornea transplants.
+Talk to your doctor about the possible risks of using this medication for your condition.

 What SPECIAL PRECAUTIONS should I follow?